 All schools are required to provide careers advice.
-Ask your young person’s school who does this if Prospects are not the provider.
-You can find out more about what schools must offer here: Statutory guidance for governing bodies, school leaders and school staff (January 2018)
+You can find out more about what schools must offer in the Statutory guidance for governing bodies, school leaders and school staff (January 2018).
+Ask your young person’s school who provides this satutory advice if Prospects are not the provider.

 Parents, carers and young people can request advice from Prospects careers service directly.
-Attend a drop in session or call the service to discuss individual requirements.
+They can attend a drop in session or call the service to discuss individual requirements.

 Since September 2014, Prospects contributes professional careers advice for Education Heath and Care needs assessments, this will include recommendations for education and training provision and progression opportunities and options.

-The service can support young people who have a Education, Health and Care Plan (EHCP) from Year 9 / aged 14 up until their 25th birthday.
+The service can support young people who have a Education, Health and Care Plan (EHCP) from Year 9 when young people are aged 14 up until their 25th birthday.